 To extend our reading of this book, the children created tissue paper caterpillars.
 The table was all set up with cups of watered down glue, paint brushes, and red and green tissue paper ovals…

-I left the book on the art table so the children could refer to the illustrations on the book to see how Eric Carle created his caterpillar…
+I left the book on the art table for inspiration so the children could refer to the illustrations on the book to see how Eric Carle created his caterpillar…

 To make the caterpillars, the children brushed glue on their paper then placed the tissue paper on top of the glue.
 Then the children brushed a second coat of glue on top of the tissue paper shapes…